brewswain/Bug-Bounty-Bootcamp-Notes/Recon/Scripting/01_writing_recon_scripts.md

 echo "The results of dirsearch scan are stored in $1_recon/dirsearch."
 ```

 note the line `--simple-report=$1_recon/dirsearch`.
-This is some variable assignment.
+This tells dirsearch where to generate a report.

+Also, we can assign variables by using the format of `VARIABLE_NAME=foobar`.
 Treat it like we're writing a .env, with no spaces around the `=` operator.
 Now that we have variable assignment available to us, let's freshen up this script a bit:

 ```